Ugocode/Workers_Retention/README.md

 HR_data.csv :  The Human Resource dataset for this project

-Predicting _workers_retention.ipynb : Jupyter notebook for the project
+Predicting _workers_retention.ipynb : Jupyter notebook for the project.

 ## Features Engineering Process: